pizzimathy/mississippi/README.md

 Clone this repository, then just run `$ make`.
 Everything will be set up for you, so you'll be all set to use the code right away.

+## Examples
+To see visual examples of the maps generated _without_ having to go through the below steps, the `packs/` directory has zipped example maps.

 ## Usage
 Most of these scripts are auxiliary and perform a specific set of tasks; this task is denoted in a block comment at the top of each script.
 The only script